 A demultiplexer, sometimes abbreviated dmux, is a circuit that has one input and more than one output.
-It is used when a circuit wishes to send a signal to one of many devices.
+It is used when a circuit intends to send a signal to one of many devices.
 This description sounds similar to the description given for a decoder, but a decoder is used to select among many devices while a demultiplexer is used to send a signal among many devices.

-A demultiplexer is used often enough that it has its own schematic symbol
+A demultiplexer is used often enough that it has its own schematic symbol (Figure below)

-The truth table for a 1-to-2 demultiplexer is
+The truth table for a 1-to-2 demultiplexer is:

 Using our 1-to-2 decoder as part of the circuit, we can express this circuit easily as:

-This circuit can be expanded two different ways.
+This circuit can be expanded into two different ways.
 You can increase the number of signals that get transmitted, or you can increase the number of inputs that get passed through.
 To increase the number of inputs that get passed through just requires a larger line decoder.
 Increasing the number of signals that get transmitted is even easier.

 As an example, a device that passes one set of two signals among four signals is a “two-bit 1-to-2 demultiplexer”.
-Its circuit is
+Its circuit is:

-or by expressing the circuit as
+or by expressing the circuit as,

 shows that it could be two one-bit 1-to-2 demultiplexers without changing its expected behavior.

 A 1-to-4 demultiplexer can easily be built from 1-to-2 demultiplexers as follows.